 - a.
 Where appropriate, a nonappropriation clause; - b.
 A clause describing the duration of the contract; - c.
 Clauses requiring the service provider to comply with all applicable laws; - d.
 Where appropriate, an insurance clause; - e.
 A clause, exhibit, or other document that describes the scope of services to be performed; - f.
 A termination clause; - g.
 A default clause, where appropriate; - h.
-An independent contractor clause; - i.
-Where appropriate, a clause prohibiting inappropriate conflicts of interest on behalf of the service provider; - j.
-Other clauses as deemed appropriate by the department or establishment entering into a service contract of the attorney general and the department of administrative services as provided for in Iowa Code section 8.47(2).
+An independent contractor clause;

+i.
+Where appropriate, a clause prohibiting inappropriate conflicts of interest on behalf of the service provider;

+j.
+Other clauses as deemed appropriate by the department or establishment entering into a service contract.